Coveros/hol-copilot-lab/Instructions/Labs/Lab-2-Understanding-Project.md

 ### Available Models

 GitHub Copilot provides access to several AI models from leading providers such as OpenAI, Anthropic, Google, and others.
-Tthe available options are constantly evolving.
+The available options are constantly evolving.
 For the most up-to-date information about supported models and their capabilities, see the official documentation: [GitHub Copilot Supported Models](https://docs.github.com/copilot/reference/ai-models/supported-models)

 Different models excel at different types of tasks.
 For detailed information about each model's strengths and ideal use cases, see the [AI Models Comparison Guide](https://docs.github.com/copilot/reference/ai-models/model-comparison):
 - Some are optimized for **code understanding and analysis**